1. Throw on some pump up jams!

 4. Subdivide each category of clothing.

 Take each category — for example, dresses — and divide this into separate piles for each different type (summer dresses, casual dresses, formal dresses, etc...)
 This allows you to see exactly what you have.
-This is also where you realize you have more LBDs than you need!
+This is also where you realize you have more LBDs than you need, and you could even start to create a capsule wardrobe.

 5. Grab a friend.